elejeune11/FEM-bench/README.md

 ## Citation Info <a name="cite"></a>

 After we have more Tasks completed, we will prepare a manuscript on our results.
-For now, if you use our work please cite this GitHub page:
+For now, if you use our work please cite the Zenodo concept DOI:

 ```
 @software{lejeune2025fem_bench,